portdebarcelona/OpenInfoAPI-Ports/docs/CatalogIntroduction.md

 - **Weather Forecast**: 5 days weather forecast for a port
     - Request parameters: name of the port, port code (UN/LOCODE)
-    - Data included in the response: name of the port, port code (UN/LOCODE), minimum temperature, maximum temperature, rainfall probability,...
+    - Data included in the response: It returns upto next 5 day weather forecast as json.
+It contains name of the port, port code (UN/LOCODE), minimum temperature, maximum temperature, rainfall probability,...
     - [catalog](catalog/catalog-WeatherForecast.md)

 - **Weather Alerts**: Weather alerts for a port.